 Tools and scripts to improve communication with your college student.

-ULifeline is a project of The Jed Foundation, a leading organization working to protect the emotional health of America's college students, and was developed with input from leading experts in mental health and higher education.
-ULifeline is an anonymous, confidential, online resource center, where college students can be comfortable searching for the information they need and want regarding emotional health.
+ULifeline is an anonymous, confidential, online resource center - where college students can be comfortable searching for the information they need and want regarding emotional health.

 Clinical trials are research studies in human volunteers conducted to answer specific health questions.
 Learn about the NIH-sponsored clinical trials available to you.

 - NIDA Clinical Trial Locator - answer a few simple questions and get contact information for Clinical Trials near you.

 Other Clinical Trials information sources:

 - NIH Clinical Trials and You - NIH site that helps explain about clinical trials and why people participate.